Goalkeeper Marshall retires from Scotland duty

 - Who would you pick for Scots against Armenia?

-The former Celtic goalkeeper became a Scotland hero due to his shootout heroics in November 2020.
+The former Celtic, Norwich City, Cardiff City, Hull City and Wigan Athletic goalkeeper made his full international debut in a 2004 in a friendly against Hungary and his final appearance proved to be the defeat by Croatia at last summer's Euro finals.

-With Scotland and Serbia going to spot-kicks in Belgrade to decide who would clinch a place at the European Championship finals, Marshall's fine save to deny Aleksandar Mitrovic ended the Tartan Army's 23-year wait for a major tournament.
+His penalty shoot-out save to deny Serbia's Aleksandar Mitrovic in Belgrade famously sealed Scotland's Euro 2020 spot to end a 23-year wait for a major tournament.

-He had signed a six-month deal with Queens Park Rangers in January after losing his place with Championship rivals Derby County, only for his domestic season to be ended by injury in March.
+He had signed a six-month deal with QPR in January after losing his place with Championship rivals Derby County, only for his domestic season to be ended by injury in March.

-The former Celtic, Norwich City, Cardiff City, Hull City and Wigan Athletic goalkeeper made his full international debut on 18 August 2004 in a friendly against Hungary.

-He had a long-standing rivalry with Craig Gordon and Allan McGregor for the national side.

 - Brand-new Top Gear: The boys are back and Florida awaits...